-- 5. The core tasks are as follows: - to ensure current policy, procedures and practice of the named services and the Board have been informed by the issues and learning arising from the case, by examining: - decision making across agencies and through the whole authority as related to this case. - the extent to which decisions and actions were individual-focused. - inter-agency working and service provision for the individual's concerned and their families. - to seek contributions to the review as appropriate or available from individuals and family members, and to provide them with feedback. - to take account of the learning from parallel investigations or proceedings related to the case at the time of the incidents and subsequently. - to hold a multi-agency learning event to identify where practice has already changed or should be different in future; and
+- 5. The core tasks are as follows: - To ensure current policy, procedures and practice of the named services and the Board have been informed by the issues and learning arising from the case, by examining: - decision making across agencies and through the whole authority as related to this case. - the extent to which decisions and actions were child-focused. - inter-agency working and service provision for the children concerned and their families. - To seek contributions to the review as appropriate or available from children and family members, and to provide them with feedback.